rlee0525/TechnicalConceptsForInterviews/HashTableCollisionResolution.md

 ## Background – What is A Hash Table?

 A hash table is, essentially, a data structure that maps keys to values.
 It does this by taking each input into the table and processing it with a hashing function, which is used to determine the index in a bucket the value will rest.
+Hash tables appear in interviews all the time, especially at companies like Microsoft and Google.
+Know them!

 Hash tables are useful because insertion, deletion, and lookup of elements can possibly be achieved in constant time.
 If you have a hash function that behaves consistently, it will tell you where to find an element in a hash table each time.
 But what if, in the process of trying to store more information in your hash table, your hashing function tells you to store something at an index that is already occupied?